-The bill amends various sections of the Revised Code in Ohio to enhance the assessment and performance evaluation of public schools.
-It introduces new sections 3314.35 and 3326.53 while repealing several existing sections related to the closure of poorly performing schools.
-The legislation establishes a new college and work-ready assessment system that will replace the current Ohio graduation tests for students entering ninth grade on or after July 1, 2014.
-This new system will include nationally standardized assessments and end-of-course examinations, with provisions allowing parents to opt-out of standardized assessments for their children starting from students entering ninth grade on or after July 1, 2022.
-The bill also outlines the responsibilities of the Department of Education and Workforce in developing this assessment system and emphasizes the importance of aligning assessments with educational standards.
+The bill amends various sections of the Revised Code concerning the assessment and performance evaluation of public schools in Ohio, introducing new sections 3314.35 and 3326.53 while repealing several existing sections related to poorly performing schools.
+It establishes a new college and work-ready assessment system to replace the Ohio graduation tests for students entering ninth grade on or after July 1, 2014.
+This new system will include nationally standardized assessments and end-of-course examinations, with provisions allowing parents to opt-out of standardized assessments for students entering ninth grade on or after July 1, 2022.
+The bill also outlines the responsibilities of the Department of Education and Workforce in developing this assessment system, including performance criteria and grading for school districts.

 Statutes affected: